SoftCircuits/PerformanceTester/README.md

 }
 ```

 To test the performance of these three tests, create an instance of the `PerformanceTester` class and call the `Run()` method.
-The `Run()` method accepts an `Assembly` argument.
-It will run all the tests in the given assembly.
+The `Run()` method accepts an `Assembly` argument and will run all the tests in the given assembly.

 ```cs
 PerformanceTester tester = new PerformanceTester();